 Anything else?
 Other ways to contact us

 SDR was first developed in 1898, but has become more popular over the last 30 years as techniques have advanced.
 It's a neurosurgical procedure aimed at reducing spasticity (tight and stiff muscle tone) in the lower limbs.
-It's most commonly used for children with spastic diplegia (two limbs affected) which accounts for 25 to 30% of children born with cerebral palsy.
+It's mostly used for children with spastic diplegia (two limbs affected).
+Spastic diplegia accounts for 25 to 30% of children born with cerebral palsy.

 The surgery aims to:

-In the UK, the National Institute of Clinical Excellence (NICE) has issued guidance demonstrating that SDR is most effective for children between 4 and 10 years of age.
+The National Institute of Clinical Excellence (NICE) has issued guidance that SDR is most effective for children between 4 and 10 years of age.
 In America the surgery may be performed on younger children.

 In general, SDR in the UK is not possible when the following are present:

-Like any medical procedure, SDR can carry risks and will not suit all children with cerebral palsy.
-Some will benefit and some may see no benefit or even experience deterioration in their condition.
+Like any medical procedure, SDR can carry risks.
+It will not suit all children with cerebral palsy.
+Some will benefit and some may see no benefit or their condition may even deteriorate.
 You should always discuss potential risks and side-effects with your child's neurosurgeon.

 Permanent complications are rare, but risks include:

 Since 1988, Selective Dorsal Rhizotomy (SDR) has been available through the orthopaedic team at the Robert Jones and Agnes Hunt Hospital in Oswestry.
 The technique practised here is via a multi-level approach.

-Since 2011, a number of British paediatric neurosurgery centres have started offering SDR surgery through the single-level approach.
+Since 2011, some British paediatric neurosurgery centres have started offering SDR surgery through the single-level approach.
 Some cases have been NHS-funded, others self-funded through the NHS hospital treatment top-up scheme.

 Until recently NHS England had withdrawn funding for SDR surgery whilst it examined its effectiveness.
 A final report is due in Autumn 2018.
 This will lead to a decision on future NHS funding for the procedure.
-It's thought that specialist centres will be designated under the Commissioning Through Evaluation scheme.
-This scheme will fund centres to undertake SDR with selected children to gather detailed information about clinical outcomes.
+It's thought that the Commissioning Through Evaluation scheme will fund centres to undertake SDR with selected children to gather detailed information about clinical outcomes.